gotsunami/gitlab-copy/README.md

 ...
 ```

-In order to copy all labels from one project to another (labels only, not issues), just append an `labelsOnly`
+In order to copy all labels from one project to another (labels only, not issues), just append a `labelsOnly`
 entry in the `from` section: